 Beth is keen to share her knowledge and passion to ensure that Audley clients experience the wealth of travel opportunities on offer in this wonderful country.

 My most memorable travel experience was hiking the hidden wonder of the Narrows in Zion National Park.
 The trail runs parallel to the Virgin River and the sheer size of the canyon walls that surround you is jaw dropping.
 Spending more than half my time knee-deep in water, traversing from one side of the riverbank to the other using a stick, I didn't plan on being wet or think there was the chance I'd step into a pool that was waist-deep, or deeper.
 The gorge, with walls a thousand feet tall and the river — sometimes just twenty to thirty feet wide with twisting channels — is one of extraordinary beauty.
 Hanging gardens and waterfalls burst from dramatically coloured perpendicular walls while trickling water threads its way over moss covered boulders.
-My advice to those looking at this hike is that you've got to have that walking stick with you and do it in winter, thereby beating the crowds; me and my guide had the river to myself and only saw three other hikers.
+My advice to those looking at this hike is that you've got to have that walking stick with you and do it in winter, thereby beating the crowds; my guide and I had the river to ourselves and only saw three other hikers.